 Main Campus (In Person) Program

-Students who enroll in the Main campus are expected to take classes in a synchronous format and attend classes on campus.
+Students who enroll in the Main campus are expected to take classes in a synchronous format.
 Students may complete the program as either part-time students who complete the program in three years, or as full-time students who complete the program in two years.
-Students who enroll in the Main Campus program may pursue either the Advanced Direct Practice (clinical) or community and organizational impact (COI) concentration.
+Students who enroll in the Main Campus program may pursue either the Advanced Direct Practice (clinical) or Social and Organizational Impact (SOI) concentration.

 Online campus program

 Students in the Online program will take most classes in an asynchronous format, although some may be offered synchronously.
 Students in the Online program may complete it as either part-time students who complete the program in three years, or as full-time students.
-Online campus students may only pursue the Advanced Direct Practice concentration.
-Online students who wish to pursue the community and organizational impact concentration must request a move to the Main campus from the MSW Program Coordinator.
 Online students must complete their internships in person in settings that have been selected by the internship coordinator.

 Choosing a Concentration